About Janet McGregor Dunn.

 The initial creation of a piece might take days.
 After finishing a piece it dries for a week or two, then is fired in an electric kiln for around 12 – 14 hours.
 It then sits and cools for roughly three days.
 After it is taken from the first kiln firing she glazes the pieces.
 All of her clay art, whether functional or decorative, has multiple glazes atop and many have added glass.
 Many pieces are glaze fired two to five or more times to give them depth and to build the layers of glaze and glass.
 Each glaze firing takes anywhere from five to seven hours, with up to two days of cooling time before being removed from the kiln.

 She began selling her clay creations at art festivals and in various galleries about nine years ago.
 She has received numerous awards at shows through the years.
 In 2013 she participated in the first annual “Art Studio Tour” in Fayette County.
-The event was so successful for the participating artists that they’ll be opening their studios once again in November.
+The tour has continued to grow and was renamed the Southern Hands Artist Studio Tour (SHAST).
+In 2017 Janet began heading up the tour and expanded it to include artists in Coweta County.

 McGregor Dunn is active in the community.
-She formed the south Atlanta art group Fine Arts And Crafts Entrepreneurs (FAACE) four years ago and continues to serve as President.
+She formed the south Atlanta art group Fine Arts And Crafts Entrepreneurs (FAACE) and continues to serve on the Board.
 The group is “all about the business of art” and was founded to assist artists in reaching their professional goals.
-FAACE hosts a number of art shows each year in the southern crescent area with Art with Heart in early February being their signature event.
+FAACE hosts a number of art shows each year in the southern crescent area with The Magnolia Fine Art Festival as the main art festival, held in Peachtree City, GA.

-She serves on the Board of the Clothes Less Traveled Thrift Shop, a non-profit which raises hundreds of thousands of dollars to support numerous worthy charities in the South Metro area.
-She also assists each year with the annual fundraiser, The Chair-ity Event, which raises money for The Children’s Village at Christian City.
-The Children’s Village provides a safe home for children who have been abused or abandoned.
+She served on the Advisory Board for Georgia Lawyers for the Arts.
+She also served on the Board of the Clothes Less Traveled Thrift Shop, a non-profit which raises hundreds of thousands of dollars to support numerous worthy charities in the South Metro area.
+She also headed up the effort to gather artists to paint chairs for the successful Chair-ity Event to benefit The Children's Village at Christian City during its ten year run.

 Additionally, in her “spare time”, she designs websites and manages social media for a variety of profit and non-profit groups.
 In her past life she managed bookstores, then moved into the corporate world working for the Federal Home Loan Bank.
 She left the Bank to start her own successful PR & Marketing company and started a number of on-line news sites – all of which she has put aside as her art career has blossomed.